raphlcx/dotfiles/README.md

 Font configurations are found in multiple locations:

- - `fontconfig` for global font configuration
+ - `fontconfig/fonts.conf` for global serif, sans, and monospace font configurations on applications that use fontconfig
  - `x/i3-config` for i3 font
  - `x/Xresources` for urxvt font